-The provider must maintain documentation in the file of each individual recipient receiving Prevocational Services that the services are not available to eligible recipients in programs funded under Section 110 of the Rehabilitation Act of 1973 or Section 602 (16) and (17) of the Individuals with Disabilities Education Act (IDEA) 20 U.S.C.
-1401 (16) and (71).
+The provider must maintain documentation in the file of each individual beneficiary receiving Prevocational Services that the services are not available to eligible beneficiaries in programs funded under Section 110 of the Rehabilitation Act of 1973 or Section 602 (16) and (17) of the Individuals with Disabilities Education Act (IDEA) [20 U.S.C.
+1401 (26) and (29)].